brandur/sorg/content/nanoglyphs-drafts/012-virtual-worlds.md

 [1] Shooting arrows in _Horizon Zero Dawn_ is some of the best combat across any system, but is edged out ever so slightly by a truly great FPS played on PC with a mouse and keyboard. e.g. _Half-life 2_.

 [2] Midgard is the name for Earth in old Germanic cosmology.
-The realm inhabited by humanity as opposed to Asgard, inhabited by the gods, or Jotunheim, the land of giants.
+The realm inhabited by humanity as opposed to Asgard, inhabited by the gods, or Jotunheim, realm of giants.

 [3] Mímir, best known for his well of knowledge, to which Odin sacrificed his eye in pursuit of wisdom.